 William Friedkin's The French Connection is an iconic '70s thriller for many reasons, including the chase between a commandeered car and an elevated train roaring above the streets of working-class Brooklyn, a full-throttle action scene still celebrated for its kinetic energy today.

-But what makes this grimy procedural unique is Gene Hackman's "Popeye" Doyle, the morally compromised detective hunting drug dealers in a falling-apart New York City.
+But what makes this grimy procedural unique is Gene Hackman's "Popeye" Doyle, the morally compromised detective hunting drug dealers in crime-ridden New York City.
 Doyle isn't a corrupt cop, no. He's not on the take, nor is he phoning it in.
 He's a racist and a fanatic—he's married to the job.